NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Cunomaglos.md

   - name: "Items"
     desc: "[[Equipment/Composite Longbow|+1 Striking Composite Longbow]]"
   - name: "Blood Always Tells"
     desc: "`pf2:2` (primal) A cunomaglos can consume the flesh or blood of a creature, establishing a mystical connection that bares the target's secrets.
 The cunomaglos can make a Nature check against the target's Will DC.
 On a success, the cunomaglos immediately learns the same information provided by a legend lore ritual.
-On a critical failure, the cunomaglos is Confused for 1 minute.
+On a critical failure, the cunomaglos is [[undefined]] for 1 minute.
 A cunomaglos can't use this ability if it can't consume blood or flesh, meaning that creatures without blood or flesh are immune."

   - name: "Wolf Empathy"
     desc: " (primal) The cunomaglos can communicate with wolfs and other similar lupine creatures."